achbed/DeeFuzzer/README.rst

 News
 ====

+0.8

+ * Additional refactoring
+ * Added new core logging classes with additional options
+ * Added new Playlist classes
+ * Added support for PLS playlist files
+ * Jingles now use the same playlist class and can take advantage of M3U and PLS playlist types
+ * Now requires mutagen package
+ * Added Prev Track option to OSC control

 0.7

  * Huge refactoring which should be compatible with old setups, but before updating **please read** the `updated example <https://github.com/yomguy/DeeFuzzer/blob/dev/example/deefuzzer_doc.xml>`_ and the following news.